-Lesson 1: Civil Monetary Penalties Law
+Lesson 1: Civil Monetary Penalties (CMP) Law

-The Office of Inspector General (OIG) may impose Civil penalties for a number of reasons, including:
+The Office of Inspector General (OIG) may impose civil penalties for several reasons, including:

-- Arranging for services or items from an excluded individual or entity; - Providing services or items while excluded; - Failing to grant OIG timely access to records; - Knowing of an overpayment and failing to report and return it; - Making false claims; or - Paying to influence referrals.
+- Arranging for services or items from an excluded individual or entity; - Providing services or items while excluded; - Failing to grant OIG timely access to records; - Knowing of and failing to report and return an overpayment - Making false claims; or - Paying to influence referrals.

-For more information, refer to the Act, Section 1128A(a) on the Internet.
+For more information, refer to 42 USC 1320a-7a and the Act, Section 1128A(a).

-The penalties range from \$15,000 to \$70,000 depending on the specific violation.
+The penalties can be around \$15,000 to \$70,000 depending on the specific violation.
 Violators are also subject to three times the amount: